waynodiablo/Oystercard/pills/escalation_process.md

 7. *Specific channel in Slack.* As above, but more targetted - for example, #ruby, #mobile.
 Also ask mentor cohorts, like #june2015.

 8. *Slack Overflow.* (Jrs) or *Stack Overflow.* (Srs) Format your question well.
 Expect formatting feedback on your query from coaches, and support from Alumni Helpers or fellow students/graduates.
+If you're struggling to create a post, grab an Alumni Helper to help out.

 9. *Alumni Helper.* Take your well-formatted Slack/Stack Overflow problem to an Alumni Helper for one-to-one guidance.